Ribiveer/SMB-Tweaked/README.md

 - Lives are now capped at 99, and displayed properly without leading zero.
 - Lives are now capped at 255, and displayed properly with leading zero.
 - Lives are now capped at 255, and displayed properly without leading zero.
+- Lives will seem to go normal with a leading zero until you go past 99, at which point you'll get crowns.
+Lives are capped at 👑👑.
-- Lives will seem to go normal until you go past 99, at which point you'll get crowns.
+- Lives will seem to go normal without a leading zero until you go past 99, at which point you'll get crowns.
+Lives are capped at 👑👑.

 #### Fix powerup momentum